cloudify-cosmo/cloudify-manager/tests/README.md

 ## Goal

 This project aims to emulate a Cloudify Manager environment.
-By doing that we can test a full cloudify pipeline in an isolated environment, without using mocks (almost...).
+By doing that we can test a full Cloudify pipeline in an isolated environment, without using mocks (almost...).

 # Setup